raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### measure_temp

-Returns the temperature of the SoC as measured by the on-board temperature sensor
+Returns the temperature of the SoC as measured by the on-board temperature sensor.

 #### measure_clock [clock]